jamesprg/jamesprg/README.md

 ### Welcome to my Github, I'm James!😄

+My career in statistics and chemistry has given me the opportunity to apply Data Science stratagies for peer reviewed science.
+I am looking to continue as a Data Scientist upon the completion of my Ph.D in Spring 2021!

+More updates coming soon!😎

 <!--
 **jamesprg/jamesprg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.